 Headquartered in West Chester, Ohio (Greater Cincinnati), AK Steel is a world leader in the production of flat-rolled carbon, stainless and electrical steel products, primarily for automotive, infrastructure and manufacturing, construction and electrical power generation and distribution markets.
-The company operates seven steel plants and two tube manufacturing plants across five states: Indiana, Kentucky, Michigan, Ohio and Pennsylvania.
+The company operates eight steel plants, two coke plants and two tube manufacturing plants across six states: Indiana, Kentucky, Michigan, Ohio, Pennsylvania and West Virginia .

 James L. Wainscott is AK Steel’s Chairman, President and Chief Executive Officer.
 He was named AK Steel President and CEO in October of 2003 and Chairman of the Board in January of 2006.